tue-ropod/tree-ropod/README.md

 ```

 The branch of `ropod-common` should be changed to `develop` branch if `catkin build` fails.

-If `catkin build` fails, one or more of the following packages might be missing
-- ros-kinetic-sbpl
-- libsuitesparse-dev
-- ros-kinetic-libg2o

-To install above packages, execute `sudo apt install ros-kinetic-sbpl libsuitesparse-dev ros-kinetic-libg2o`

 If `catkin build` fails because it can't find `ZyreBaseCommunicator`, execute install instructions of [ropod_common](https://github.com/ropod-project/ropod_common#install).